 To learn more about reviewing and approving content, reach out to us!
 We’re here to help!

 If you’re part of a small team, you know how difficult it can be to stay on top of content demands.
 From posting on social media to blogging, producing a steady stream of high-quality content every week requires valuable time and resources.
-However, it’s proven to be effective in attracting new visitors and converting them into leads.
+However, it’s not something you can skip — it’s proven to be effective in attracting new visitors and converting them into leads.
 In fact, new benchmark data from HubSpot shows that “the small companies that publish 11 or more blog posts per month drive much higher traffic than companies of the same size that publish fewer than 11 blog posts.”

 If you’re having trouble producing enough content and time isn’t in your favor, read these ideas for some quick, easy ways to generate and repurpose engaging content.